HowTheyVote/howtheyvote/README.md

 2. Run `ansible-playbook -i ansible/hosts --ask-vault-pass ansible/site.yml` to set up the Uberspace and deploy the application.
 3. Run `ansible-playbook -i ansible/hosts --ask-vault-pass ansible/meilisearch.yml` to compile and configure the MeiliSearch search server.
 This may take some time and it’s *not* necessary to run this playbook on every deployment.

+## Licenses

+This Software is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Our database dumps are made available under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/1-0/).

+The contents of the database are partially sourced from the [plenary minutes](https://www.europarl.europa.eu/plenary/en/minutes.html) of the European Parliament and the Website of its [Legislative Observary](https://oeil.secure.europarl.europa.eu/oeil/home/home.do) (for the Summaries). [© European Union – Source: European Parliament](https://www.europarl.europa.eu/legal-notice/en/).

 ---

 This work is sponsored by the [Federal Ministry of Education and Research](https://bmbf.de) in the 9th round of the [Prototype Fund](https://prototypefund.de/) (Reference: 01IS21818).